aleksandrakurek/revents/README.md

 ### 1.0.1
 18.10.2021
+* Test components have been removed
-* Yarn and npm packages has been updated
+* Yarn and npm packages have been updated
 * README has been updated